 - Lay your gown on a bed of tissue paper inside the wedding dress storage box

 - Where folds of fabric are present, use plenty of tissue paper to reduce creasing

 - Cover with more tissue paper and close the lid securely

-If your dress has beading or sequins, be sure to seek professional advice as over time these can tarnish your gown.
-Also, avoid adding accessories such as shoes or your veil with your dress and package these separately instead.
+If your dress has beading or sequins, seek professional advice as, over time, these can tarnish your gown.
+Also, avoid adding accessories such as shoes or your veil with your dress.
+It’s a good idea to package these separately instead.

 Whether you want to sell or keep your wedding dress, following your designer’s recommendations and taking the dress to a professional wedding dress cleaner after use is advised.